frc461/Rowdy24/doc/subsystems/SWERVE.md

 # Swerve Documentation

 Software implementation of the swerve subsystem on the Rowdy24 robot.
-The function of the swerve subsystem is to move the robot.
+The function of the swerve subsystem is to move the robot by coordinating the swerve modules to move together.
 The subsystem entails four swerve modules.

 ## Implementation